WEATHER INTERFACES

 Weather presentation teams who populated templates with real-time data

-High-fidelity prototypes in Figma were used for alignment, iteration, and handoff.
+For interactive elements, such as weather touchscreens, high-fidelity prototypes in Figma were used for alignment and iteration.

 IMPACT